Arriving at UEA

 If you’ve completed online registration you can use your UEA IT account to log on to any PC in the open access areas (there are over 350 computers in the library alone).
 If you’re living in a UEA residence, you’ll also be able to connect your computer to the free wifi.
 Get connected with a Mac or Windows device and take a look at our IT department's handy getting started guide.

 Optional campus tours are part of the orientation programme organised by your Graduate School.

 If you are studying at UEA for more than six months, it is university regulation that register with a doctor.

 As soon as you have your full/confirmed campus address, you can register online with the University Medical Centre on campus via www.campusdoctor.co.uk/umsuea.

-Further details can be found on their website.
+Further details can be found on the UEA Medical Services website.

 If you choose not to use the University Medical Centre, you still need to register with a doctor nearby.
 Please get in touch with your preferred practice now and find out how to register.
 And don't forget to give the name and address of your new doctor to the University Medical Centre in case of emergencies.